What Should A Baby Wear Under A Sleep Sack?

 Sleep sacks are babies wear, designed to keep your baby warm while they sleep comfortably.
 Typically made from a soft, breathable material like cotton or flannel, sleep sacks also provide some protection against Sudden Infant Death Syndrome (SIDS).
 Sleep sacks can be used in both cribs and bassinets.

-When it comes to what a baby should wear underneath their sleep sack, the most important thing is comfort.
-It’s best to choose lightweight fabrics that will keep your baby cozy without making them too hot.
 Cotton onesies with no feet make great base layers for babies to sleep in cooler climates.
 If you’re looking for something warmer, opt for footed pajamas or fleece jumpsuits instead.
 Sleep bags and Bassinets are also great options for keeping your baby’s sleep time warm.

 Read More: 4 Month Sleep Regression Or Teething